Altinn/altinn-studio-docs/content/teknologi/altinnstudio/development/handbook/securecoding/_index.md

 ### Release phase

-Releases are created automatic.
-For Test enviroments every build is deployed automatic.
+Releases are created automatically.
+For Test environments, every build is deployed automatically.

-For Application Test environment and production we deploy once a week.
-Those releases are created automatic.
+For the Application Test environment and production, we deploy once a week.
+Those releases are created automatically.
 Deploy are needs to be approved by one team member.

 ### Deploy phase

-All deployment is done with automated tool like Azure Piplenes reducing the risk for misconfiguration.
+All deployment is done with an automated tool like Azure Pipelines reducing the risk for misconfiguration.

-Applications are deployed to Azure Kubernetes Services that has standard policies defined with focus on reduction of risk.
+Applications are deployed to Azure Kubernetes Services that has standard policies defined with a focus on the reduction of risk.
 Read more about  [Secure DevOps with AKS.](https://docs.microsoft.com/en-us/azure/architecture/solution-ideas/articles/secure-devops-for-kubernetes)

 ### Operate phase